Death Classification: Line of Duty Death

-Detective Connelly was waked at J. Leo O’Neill Funeral Home located at 1136 West 87th Street and his funeral mass was held at St. Kilian Church located at 8725 South May Street.
+Detective Connelly was waked at J. Leo O’Neill Funeral Home located at 1136 West 87th Street.
+His funeral mass was held at St. Kilian Church located at 8725 South May Street.
 He was laid to rest on October 12, 1962 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.
 His grave is located in Lot 6, Block 41, Section --.

 Detective Nicholas Michael Connelly, born October 1, 1907, received his Probationary Appointment to the Chicago Police Department on October 13, 1933.